 Do existing Creative Cloud subscribers get Adobe Express?

 In most cases, yes.
-The premium version of Creative Cloud Express is included with Creative Cloud Single-App plans over $20/month and in the Creative Cloud “All Apps” plan.
-So these subscribers automatically receive access to all the premium features and content of Creative Cloud Express, Premiere Rush, and Photoshop Express.
+The premium version of Adobe Express is included with Creative Cloud Single-App plans over $20/month and in the Creative Cloud “All Apps” plan.
+So these subscribers automatically receive access to all the premium features and content of Adobe Express, Premiere Rush, and Photoshop Express.

 Note that this does not extend to the Photography or Lightroom plans, which run $9.99/month by themselves.
 However, older Photography subscribers who previously had access to Spark Premium may request that Adobe reinstate Express premium in their plans at no extra cost.

-What’s the Difference Between CC and CC Express?
+What’s the Difference Between Creative Cloud and Adobe Express?

-The major distinction is that paid Creative Cloud members also receive access to the full desktop versions of flagship Adobe tools, such as Photoshop, Illustrator, InDesign, Acrobat Pro, Animate, Premiere Pro, and After Effects – whereas Creative Cloud Express customers do not.
+The major distinction is that paid Creative Cloud members also receive access to the full desktop versions of flagship Adobe tools, such as Photoshop, Illustrator, InDesign, Acrobat Pro, Animate, Premiere Pro, and After Effects – whereas Adobe Express customers do not.

 Free Stock!
 Download 1,000,000+ premium assets from the new Adobe Stock Free Collection